System Design Space

 • Share of requests served from recursive cache without full hierarchy traversal.

-• Average end-to-end DNS resolution time observed by client-side callers.
+• Average end-to-end DNS resolution time observed by the caller.

 Related chapter